Policy

 Defines an Identity and Access Management (IAM) policy.
 It is used to specify access control policies for Cloud Platform resources.

-consists of a list of bindings
+A Policy consists of a list of bindings.
+A Binding binds a list of

-, where the members can be user accounts, Google groups,
+members to a role, where the members can be user accounts, Google groups,

 Google domains, and service accounts.
-A role
+A role is a named list of permissions

 defined by IAM.